 Our principal strategy to reduce the risks associated with exchange rate fluctuations has been to balance as much as possible the proportion of sales to our customers denominated in U.S. dollars with the amount of raw materials, purchases and services from our suppliers denominated in U.S. dollars, thereby reducing the potential exchange rate impact of certain variable costs relative to revenues.
 Moreover, in order to further reduce the exposure to U.S. dollar exchange fluctuations, we have hedged certain line items on our income statement, in particular with respect to a portion of cost of goods sold, most of the research and development expenses and certain selling and general and administrative expenses, located in the euro zone.
-Our effective average rate of the euro to the U.S. dollar was \$1.20 for €1.00 for the first quarter of 2006 and for the fourth quarter of 2005 while it was \$1.30 for €1.00 in the first quarter of 2005.
+Our effective exchange rate of the euro to the U.S. dollar was \$1.22 for €1.00 for the first half of 2006 compared to \$1.30 for €1.00 in the first half of 2005.
+In the second quarter of 2006, our effective exchange rate was \$1.23 for €1.00 compared to \$1.30 for €1.00 in the second quarter of 2005 and \$1.20 for €1.00 in the first quarter of 2006.
 These effective exchange rates reflect the actual exchange rates combined with the impact of hedging contracts matured in the period.